hund030/TeamsFx_Wiki_review/Configure-Outlook-Add-in-capability-within-your-Teams-app.md

 1. In Visual Studio Code open the Teams Toolkit and in the **ACCOUNTS** section be sure you are signed into your Azure account.
 For more information about signing in, open [Exercise - Create Azure resources to host a Teams tab app](https://learn.microsoft.com/training/modules/teams-toolkit-vsc-deploy-apps/03-create-azure-resources-exercise) and scroll to the **Sign in to Azure in Teams Toolkit** section.
 1. In the **DEPLOYMENT** section of Teams Toolkit, select **Provision in the cloud**.
 It may take several minutes.
 1. When provisioning completes, select **Deploy to the cloud** to deploy your app code to Azure.

-1. To run the tab capability from the remote deployment, select **View** | **Run** in Visual Studio Code and in the drop down, select one of the following:
+### Run the tab capability from the remote deployment

+1. Select **View** | **Run** in Visual Studio Code and in the drop down, select one of the following:

     - **Launch Remote (Edge)**
     - **Launch Remote (Chrome)**

-    Press F5 to preview your Teams app.
+1. Press F5 to preview your Teams app.

-1. To run the add-in capability from the remote deployment, ... ?
+### Run the add-in capability from the remote deployment

-Copy the production URL from the ADDIN_ENDPOINT in env/.env.dev file.
+1. Copy the production URL from the ADDIN_ENDPOINT in env/.env.dev file.
-Edit \add-in\webpack.config.js file and change urlProd to the value you just copied.
+1. Edit \add-in\webpack.config.js file and change `urlProd` constant value to the value you just copied.
 Please note to add a '/' at the end of the URL.
-Run npm run build:add-in.
+1. Run npm run build:add-in.
-Copy add-in\dist\manifest.dev.json to appPackage folder using npx ncp .\add-in\dist\manifest.dev.json .\appPackage\manifest.addinPreview.json
+1. Copy add-in\dist\manifest.dev.json to the \appPackage folder.
+1. Rename the copy in the \appPackage folder to "manifest.addinPreview.json".
+1. In the Visual Studio Code **TERMINAL**, navigate to the \add-in folder.
-Run npx office-addin-dev-settings sideload .\appPackage\manifest.addinPreview.json
+1. Run `npx office-addin-dev-settings sideload .\appPackage\manifest.addinPreview.json`.

 ## What’s next